bigtreetech/docs/docs/Panda_Jetpack_V2.md

 - ⑤ Hotspot IP: Default Hotspot IP is "192.168.254.1."
 If your router's IP range is "192.168.254.xxx," an IP conflict will prevent the device from binding to the printer.
 Change the Panda_Jetpack hotspot IP to a different range.

-- ⑥ Confirm Button: Taping this will restart the device.
+- ⑥ Confirm Button: Tapping this button will restart the device.
 After the restart, you can connect to the AP hotspot.([How to connect to the AP hotspot](https://bttwiki.com/Panda_Jetpack.html#wifi_connect_ap))

 ### Settings Page